inBeat/inbeat-website/content/top-influencers/instagram/south-africa/capetown/_index.md

 ---
-title: Top 10 Instagram Influencers In Capetown in 2023
+title: Top 10 Instagram Influencers In Capetown In 2023
 description: >-
   Find top Instagram influencers in Capetown in 2023.
-Most popular hashtags: #capetown #southafrica #model #love.
+Most popular hashtags: #capetown #southafrica #capetownmag #westerncape.
 platform: Instagram
-hits: 255
+hits: 150
-text_top: Discover the top-rated Instagram profiles on inBeat.
+text_top: Identify the most popular Instagram influencers on inBeat.
-text_bottom: Our platform has 255 Instagram influencers like this in Capetown, South Africa for you to collaborate.
+text_bottom: Our database has 150 Instagram influencers like this in Capetown, South Africa for you to pitch.
 profiles:
   - username: "capetown"
     fullname: >-